Brodie's Law (act)

-Brodie's Law is an amendment to the Victorian Crimes Act 1958 which makes serious bullying an offence punishable by a maximum penalty of 10 years' imprisonment.
+Brodie's Law, formally the Crimes Amendment (Bullying) Act 2011, was an amendment to the Victorian Crimes Act 1958 which makes serious bullying an offence punishable by a maximum penalty of 10 years' imprisonment.
 The law is named after Brodie Panlock, a 19-year-old who took her own life after being bullied at work.
 Brodie Panlock's parents, Damien and Rae Panlock, successfully lobbied the Victorian Government to make the amendment.

 Brodie Panlock

 Brodie Rae Constance Panlock grew up in the outer eastern suburbs of Melbourne in the Australian state of Victoria with her parents and two older brothers.
 In early 2005, at age 18, Panlock started working at Cafe Vamp in Hawthorn, an inner suburb of Melbourne.
 In March 2006, shortly after her 19th birthday, Panlock moved to a small flat in Hawthorn to be closer to work.
 Cafe Vamp helped Panlock with references and lent her the bond money for the flat.
 She worked 12 hours a day, 6 days a week, and was described as a "loyal employee" and a "buoyant, chirpy, compassionate, patient, giving girl" by co-workers.
 Panlock had plans to save enough money to travel overseas with her brother and his girlfriend before enrolling at TAFE to study social work.

-In September 2006, Panlock jumped from the top of a multilevel carpark in Hawthorn and died from her injuries in The Alfred Hospital three days later.

 Bullying

 Panlock became involved in an intermittent intimate relationship with cafe manager Nicholas Smallwood in the fifteen months leading up to her death.
 Panlock became infatuated with Smallwood, but the attention was not returned.

 In the last few months Panlock's relationship with Smallwood became unhealthy, according to coroner Peter White, who found that Smallwood and others "systematically bullied her, both physically and emotionally".
 Smallwood, fellow waiter Rhys MacAlpine and, to a lesser extent, chef Gabriel Toomey, called her names and told her she was fat, ugly and a whore.
 They kicked and spat on her, held her down and poured oil on her hair and clothes, covered her in chocolate sauce and filled her kit bag with fish oil.
 Other employees intervened without effect, and the cafe owner Marcus Da Cruz turned a blind eye to the behaviour.

-In May 2006, after being kicked out of Smallwood's apartment, Panlock took rat poison and alcohol in a suicide attempt.
-Smallwood later taunted Panlock that she could not do it properly, and put rat poison in her handbag.
+In May 2006, after being kicked out of Smallwood's apartment, Panlock made a suicide attempt.
+Smallwood later taunted Panlock that she could not do it properly, and put poison in her handbag.